apache/mxnet/docs/tutorials/basic/exception_handling.md

 ## Exception Handling for Iterators

 The below example shows how to handle exceptions for iterators.
-In this example, we populate a data and a labels file with lesser number of labels compared to the number of samples.
+In this example, we populate files for data and labels with fewer number of labels compared to the number of samples.
 This should throw an exception.

-The CSVIter uses the PrefetcherIter for loading and parsing data.
+CSVIter uses PrefetcherIter for loading and parsing data.
 The PrefetcherIter spawns a producer thread in the background which prefetches the data while the main thread consumes the data.
 The exception is thrown in the spawned producer thread during the prefetching, when the label is not found corresponding to a specific sample.